 The Educational Training Programme aims to provide physicians with up-to-date knowledge of peripheral artery disease in order to guide management.

-Access ESC Congress resources on Peripheral Circulation / Stroke from the past four years
+Access ESC Congress resources on Peripheral Circulation / Stroke from the past years